brainglobe/brainglobe.github.io/_sources/blog/version1/core_and_napari_merge.md.txt

 Any references you have made to the `cellfinder_napari` plugin in your analysis will need to change to the "`cellfinder` plugin" instead.

 If you were using the cellfinder command-line tool that was provided by `brainglobe-workflows`, you will need to update your version of `brainglobe-workflows`.
-If you were still using the cellfinder command-line tool provided by the `cellfinder` _package_, with version less than `1.0.0`, you will need to take slightly more involved action - we recommand you look at the instructions on the [full changelog](#full-changelog) for details.
+If you were still using the cellfinder command-line tool provided by the `cellfinder` _package_, with version less than `1.0.0`, you will need to take slightly more involved action - we recommend you look at the instructions on the [full changelog](#full-changelog) for details.

 You can take a look at the instructions in the [full changelog](#full-changelog) for more details about updating to the new package.